Leif-Rydenfalk/cell/Thoughts.md

 instead of the build.rs in every consumer it should be done automatically by the sdk and every cell should have a cell.toml for composition and configuration.
 A cell should be able to not just call a locally defined schema like "bench_echo" but a repository, private or public with a root cell.toml and setup a instance of it locally in a docker container and use that when utilizing the service. any other good ideas?

+cell mitosis . --global

+Each cell have a list of 10 of the best cells in the world spread out on all different continents.
+If it finds a better one it switches and notifies neighbors.

 Genesis seed can shut down!
 Platform cells are now running on donors